ErikoStrand/ErikoStrand/README.md

 Google is my bestfriend and has been there for me since 2021-07-15 ish.z

-If you need to reach me for some reason DM me on instagram.
+If you need to reach me for some reason DM me on discord. eggsi#2634
-Eriko.strand.

 <!---
 ErikoStrand/ErikoStrand is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.